Early mainframe games: Early games

+Mainframe games were also played and watched by people outside of college campuses.
+In 1968, Cornell University School of Hotel Administration funded the development of two business games: Cornell Hotel Administration Simulation Exercise (CHASE) and Cornell Restaurant Administration Simulation Exercise (CRASE).
+The former was a backronym, having been developed by Prof. Robert Chase and his students.
+Notably the restaurant game featured competitive play, with teams of players managing competing restaurants.
+The games were made playable for attendees at national conventions of the American Hotel & Motel Association and the Club Managers Association of America in 1969.
+On Christmas Eve, 1970, the BBC television program Tomorrow's World broadcast a mainframe computer racing game played between TV presenter Raymond Baxter and British two-time Formula One world champion Graham Hill on their Christmas special.
+The game was written by IBM-employee, Ray Bradshaw, using CALL/360 and required two data center operators to input the instructions.
+"The race was run to show that computers could be fun."

 101 BASIC Computer Games

 In 1971, DEC employee David H. Ahl converted two games, Hamurabi and Lunar Lander, from the FOCAL language to BASIC, partially as a demonstration of the language on the DEC PDP-8 minicomputer.
 Their popularity led him to start printing BASIC games in the DEC newsletter he edited, both ones he wrote and reader submissions.
 In 1973, he published 101 BASIC Computer Games, containing descriptions and the source code for video games written in BASIC.
 The games included were written by both Ahl and others, and included both games original to the language and ported from other languages such as FOCAL.
 Many of these ports were originally mainframe computer games.
-101 BASIC Computer Games was a best seller with more than 10,000 copies sold, more sales than computers in existence at the time.
+101 BASIC Computer Games was a best seller with more than 10,000 copies sold.
 Its second edition in 1978, BASIC Computer Games, was the first million-selling computer book.
 As such, the BASIC ports of mainframe computer games included in the book were often more long-lived than their original versions or other mainframe computer games.

 Hamurabi in particular is mostly known for its appearance in Ahl's book.
 After hearing of The Sumerian Game, Doug Dyment at DEC created his own The Sumer Game for fellow employee Richard Merrill's newly invented FOCAL programming language.
 The game consists of ten rounds wherein the player, as the ancient Babylonian king Hammurabi, manages how much of their grain to spend on crops for the next round, feeding their people, and purchasing additional land, while dealing with random variations in crop yields and plagues.
 Multiple versions of the game were created for the FOCAL and FOCAL-69 languages, but an expanded, uncredited version of the game was included in 101 BASIC Computer Games as Hamurabi, and later versions of the game, even in FOCAL, referenced the new title over the old.
 Hamurabi influenced many later strategy and simulation games and is an antecedent to the city-building genre.